Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Project team

-Scott Forbes - Principal Researcher
+Scott Forbes - Research Coordinator

 Scott is a biologist who has managed a diverse range of wildlife conservation projects from mammals to reptiles and insects.
 He has worked with African wild dogs in Zambia and Red foxes and Arabian wildcats in Saudi Arabia.
 Sea turtle projects have ranged from the Caribbean, Mediterranean Sea and the Atlantic and Indian Oceans.
 More recently though, he tries as often as possible to return to Semuliki to create the special recipe of fermenting bananas required to attract the maximum number of butterflies.
 He completed his PhD 'The ecology and conservation of a fruit-feeding butterfly assemblage in a Ugandan lowland rainforest' in 2018.

-Justice Oribokiriho - Associate Field Researcher
+Joachim Muteibisa - Senior Field Researcher

 Justice Oribokiriho